Luneau Lab

 APA Click to copy

 Luneau, M., Gianotti, E., Guilhaume, N., Landrivon, E., Meunier, F., Mirodatos, C., & Schuurman, Y. (2017).
 Experiments and Modeling of Methane Autothermal Reforming over Structured Ni–Rh-Based Si-SiC Foam Catalysts.
+Industrial &Amp; Engineering Chemistry Research.

 Chicago/Turabian Click to copy